 If Partnership Funding is approved, the applicant will be required to sign an RSCVA contract agreeing to the terms and conditions of the partnership (including an itemization of the agreed-upon sponsor amenities that the RSCVA shall receive from the event); issue a general liability insurance policy naming the RSCVA as additional insured; and provide a Workman's Comp Waiver of Subrogation in favor of the RSCVA.

 Partnership funds will be disbursed in two installments.
 A partial payment of 50% will be made upon receipt of the signed contract, confirmation of event’s marketing plan and confirmation of Washoe County lodging partners/sponsors.
 The remaining 50% payment will be made after the event takes place, subject to completion of contractual agreements, amenities and a post-event report to the RSCVA.

 E. EVALUATION PROCESS AND CRITERIA

 Partnership Funding applications will be reviewed by RSCVA staff to ensure that all required materials have been provided.
 Failure to submit all of the required documents by the final application deadline will result in disqualification.

 Following staff review, all applications will be evaluated by an anonymous, independent panel representing community stakeholders and event experts.
-Applicants do not attend the closed panel review session, therefore it is imperative your application and supporting documents convey complete information.
+Applicants do not attend the review session, therefore it is imperative your application and supporting documents communicate complete information.